emer/axon/PVLV.md

 * **Direct inhibition** of corresponding BLA Acq neurons in the same US pool.
 This is via a projection with the `BLAExtToAcq` class, and setting the `Prjn.PrjnScale.Abs` value of this projection controls the strength of this inhibition.

-* **Opposing at CeM** -- the central nucleus layer, `CeMPos`, combines excitation from Acq and inhibition from Ext, and then drives the PPTg -- so when Ext is active, CeM gets less active and PPTg can fail to drive ACh modulation of gating.
+* **Opposing at CeM** -- the central nucleus layer, `CeMPos`, combines excitation from Acq and inhibition from Ext, and then drives output to the VTA -- so when Ext is active, CeM gets less active, reducing DA drive on VTA bursting.

 * **VS NoGo** -- Ext projects to the ventral striatum / ventral pallidum (Vp) NoGo layer and can oppose gating directly there.